ARMmbed/mbed-client/docs/dev_man_serv_enable.md

 mbed Device Server sets the endpoint attribute values that are used to determine when the endpoint sends the Resource value to the server.

-Check the [LWM2M Specification](http://technical.openmobilealliance.org/Technical/technical-information/release-program/current-releases/oma-lightweightm2m-v1-0) for details of all the possible **Write Attributes** defined for different types of Objects and Resources.
+Read the [LWM2M Specification](http://technical.openmobilealliance.org/Technical/technical-information/release-program/current-releases/oma-lightweightm2m-v1-0) for details of all the possible **Write Attributes** defined for different types of Objects and Resources.

 #### The Execute operation